I Want To...

 - MD, Boston University School of Medicine (1981)

-- Johns Hopkins Hospital Department of Psychiatry and Behavioral Science (1983)
+- Johns Hopkins University School of Medicine / Anatomic and Clinical Pathology (1983)

-- Johns Hopkins University School of Medicine / Pathology (1985)
+- Johns Hopkins University School of Medicine / Anatomic and Clinical Pathology (1985)

 - American Board of Pathology / Anatomic Pathology (1986)